 To Fernanda Sarely, Alejandro Feijoo and Marco Tapia who helped me in this journey.

-I also dedicate this dissertation to one of the most special personsrson in my life, who always listen to me, who always have cheer me up in this process, Erick Omar Lopez Terán.
-Thanks for always be there for me.
+I also dedicate this dissertation to one of the most special persons in my life, who always listens to me, and who has always cheer me up in this process, Erick Omar Lopez Terán.
+Thanks for always being there for me.

 Finally, I dedicate this dissertation to all Mexican women who, despite the obstacles, have come out ahead and have become leaders in the business environment.